JakubKata/CalculatorQt/README.md

   - use tools such as `linuxdeployqt`/AppImage,
   - install and run with required Qt runtime available on target system.

-For CMake-based installation on Linux/macOS you can also use:
+For CMake-based installation you can also use:

 ```bash
 cmake --install build